 Heather also has experience in HR management in fast-growing organisations, with a special interest in internal communications, growing and nurturing of company culture.

-Dr. Bartley is currently Chair of the Bristol branch of the British Computer Society and Chair of the High Tech Sector Group of the West of England Local Enterprise Partnership (LEP), is a Technical Advisor to the National Microelectronics Institute (NMI), Chair of the Industrial Advisory Panel for University of Bristol Computer Science, and holds a PGCE.
+Dr. Bartley is currently a Technical Advisor to the National Microelectronics Institute (NMI), Chair of the External Advisory Board for Computer Science Department at University of Bristol, and holds a PGCE.
 He has had over 20 articles published on the subject of verification and outsourcing.

 He has worked for Electronics Times and Electronic Engineering, edited MicroTechnology Europe and Electronic Product Design and started Automotive Electronics, as well as writing for many multinational semiconductor companies.
 He contributed to the NESTA report on the SW electronics industry, Chips With Everything.